Calibrated Model Criticism Using Split Predictive Checks: Simulation Studies

-\paragraph*{Single SPCs} \Cref{figur:pois_props} confirms that, as predicted by \cref{THM:SINGLESPC}, the test size is well controlled.
-The choice of $\spcprop$ controls the asymptotic behavior of single SPCs when $\trueasympmean = \asympmean{}(\optparam)$ and has no impact when $\trueasympmean \neq \asympmean{}(\optparam)$.
+\paragraph*{Single SPCs.} \Cref{figur:pois_props} confirms that, as shown in \cref{THM:SINGLESPC}, the choice of $\spcprop$ controls the asymptotic behavior of single SPCs when $\trueasympmean = \asympmean{}(\optparam)$ and has no impact when $\trueasympmean \neq \asympmean{}(\optparam)$.
 For the small sample size regime, a moderate split proportion such as $\spcprop = 0.5$ is preferable to an extreme one.
-As shown in \cref{fig:pois_props:mean_ts,fig:pois_props:secmo_pw}, the single SPC with $\spcprop = 0.1$ has a slightly larger Type I error compared to other proportions when $\numobs = 50$, while single SPC with $\spcprop = 0.9$ produces the smallest power when $\numobs = 1000$. \Cref{fig:pois_props:mean_pw} empirically verifies the limitations of single SPCs documented in \cref{THM:SINGLESPC}: for all single SPCs using the mean statistic and where subtle-to-moderate misspecification occurs, the power stays around 0.9 and has no tendency to increase as the sample size grows.
-We present results for 3rd moment and MSE statistics in \cref{fig:pois_props_appx}, which correspond to moderate misspecification case and thus single SPC achieves power 1 asymptotically .
+As shown in \cref{fig:pois_props:secmo_pw}, single SPC with $\spcprop = 0.9$ produces the smallest power when $\numobs = 1000$. \Cref{fig:pois_props:mean_pw} empirically verifies the limitations of single SPCs documented in \cref{THM:SINGLESPC}: for all single SPCs using the mean statistic and where mild-to-moderate misspecification occurs, the power stays around 0.9 and has no tendency to increase as the sample size grows.
+We present results for 3rd moment and MSE statistics in Supplementary Materials \ref{appx:poisson-single-spc}, which correspond to moderate misspecification case and thus single SPC achieves power 1 asymptotically .

-\paragraph*{Divided SPCs} We now switch our attention to divided SPCs.
-Initially we fix $\dspcK = \numobs^{0.49}$ and vary $\spcprop$. \cref{fig:pois_dspcprops:mean_pw} shows that the divided SPC has asymptotic power 1 and since $\rho = \trueasympsd/\asympsd(\optparam)$, the split proportion makes no difference in the power performance of divided SPC given a large sample size.
-However, when dealing with a sample of small or moderate sizes, one needs to be careful with the choice of split proportion for divided SPC.
-As shown in \cref{fig:pois_dspcprops:mean_ts}, the divided SPC with both $\spcprop = 0.1$ and $\spcprop = 0.9$ fail to control the test size well even when $\numobs = 5000$.
-Therefore, even though the power increases with $\spcprop$, in the small-to-moderate sample-size regime the best choice for the proportion is $\spcprop = 0.5$.
-Similar results for 2nd and 3rd moments are presented in \cref{figur:pois_dspcprops_appx}.
+\paragraph*{Divided SPCs.} For divided SPCs, first we fix $\dspcK = \numobs^{0.49}$ and vary $\spcprop$. \cref{fig:pois_dspcprops:mean_pw} shows that the divided SPC has asymptotic power 1 and since $\rho = \trueasympsd/\asympsd(\optparam)$, the split proportion makes no difference in the power performance of divided SPC given a large sample size.
+However, when dealing with small-to-moderate sample sizes, one needs to be careful with the choice of split proportion for divided SPC. \cref{fig:pois_dspcKs:ts} shows that with $\beta > 1/2$, the test size is not well controlled, which is in agreement with conclusion of \cref{THM:DIVIDEDSPC} that only guarantees the divided SPC is asymptotically well-calibrated when when $\beta \in (0, 1/2)$.
+Similar results for 2nd and 3rd moments are presented in Supplementary Materials \ref{appx:poisson-divided-spc}.